-The Board are invited to approve the Declarations, Finance narrative, Exception Report and supporting paperwork for onward submission to Monitor and agree relevant amendments and additions having regard also to a prospective assessment of anticipated performance and the potential for breach.
+The Board are invited to approve the Declarations, Finance narrative, Exception Report and supporting paperwork for onward submission to Monitor and agree relevant amendments and additions having regard also to a prospective assessment of anticipated performance and the potential for breach and continuing breach.

-Board is requested to review Appendix 1 and 2 and 3 each quarter to ensure each member within the context of the regulatory obligations, has confidence in the Trust's assurance systems and processes that support the Declarations and to drive improvements accordingly should any view be taken concerning system weakness.
+Board is requested to review Appendix 1, 2 and 3 each quarter to ensure each member within the context of the regulatory obligations, has confidence in the Trust's assurance systems and processes that support the Declarations and to drive improvements accordingly should any view be taken concerning system weakness.

-Relevant Strategic Objectives (please mark in bold) To consistently deliver a high quality patient experience safely and effectively To develop extended clinical networks that benefit the patients we serve To eliminate the variability of access to and outcomes from our acute services To provide efficient and cost-effective services and deliver better value healthcare To reduce demand on hospital services and deliver care closer to home
+Relevant Strategic Objectives (please mark in bold) To consistently deliver a high quality To develop extended clinical networks that patient experience safely and effectively benefit the patients we serve To eliminate the variability of access to and To provide efficient and cost-effective outcomes from our acute services services and deliver better value health

+To reduce demand on hospital services and

+deliver care closer to home

-Links to the BAF and Corporate Risk Obligated through our Licence to identify and manage Register risks to compliance with the Conditions of our Licence
+Links to the BAF and Corporate Obligated through our Licence to identify and manage

+Risk Register risks to compliance with the Conditions of our Licence

 including the QGF

-Details to the control of the contro -

-Details of additional risks associated n/a
+Details of additional risks n/a

-with this paper (may include CQC

-Essential Standards, NHSLA, NHS

-Constitution)

 Links to NHS Constitution Duty of Quality

-Financial Implications/Impact Failure to deliver against the QGF increases likelihood of
+Legal Implications/Impact Failure to deliver against the QGF increases likelihood

-• continuance of Regulatory enforcement action
+of contin uance of Regulatory enforcement action

-Legal Implications/Impact N/A

-Legai implications/impact IVA

-Doute analysis working & Dublic

-Partnership working & Public

-Engagement Implications/Impact

-Committees/groups where this item N/A

-has been presented before

-Monitoring and Review N/A

-Is a QIA required/been completed?
-If N/A

-yes provide brief details

-Joo provide brief detaile